-III.
+VI.
 Anti-Kickback Statute and Stark Law

 The Anti-Kickback Statute (AKS) and Stark Law are prime examples of well-intentioned laws that frustrate CMS' progress as it seeks to evolve Medicare from fee-for-service to value-based care.
 We agree with CMS' assessment that the Stark Law and AKS provide important anti-fraud protections for Medicare.
 However, they are both out of date and present barriers to innovation, and considerations for new exceptions to the laws are needed.
-CHI notes its appreciation of the Department of Health and Human Service's (HHS') recent public solicitation for comments on the AKS and Stark Law's impact on innovation, [6] on which CHI has commented and urges this Subcommittee's to consider.[7]
+CHI notes its appreciation of the HHS' recent public solicitation for comments on the AKS and Stark